Burhweald

 Burhweald (also Brihtwold) was a medieval Bishop of Cornwall.

 Burhweald was consecrated between 1011 and 1012.
 He died between 1019 and 1027.
 He was succeeded by his nephew Lyfing by 1027.
+The earliest recorded reference to a church at Landrake dates from 1018, when King Cnut granted land to Bishop Burhwold, after which it was to pass to St Germans Priory.